-September 30, 2023 December 31, 2022 Foreign currency forward contracts designated as hedging instruments \$ 71,348 \$ 96,097 Foreign currency forward contracts not designated as hedging instruments 91,440 - Total derivative instruments \$ 162,788 \$ 96,097
+Ma arch 31, 2024 Dec cember 31, 2023 Foreign currency forward contracts designated as hedging instruments \$ 83,992 \$ 125,617 Foreign currency forward contracts not designated as hedging instruments 73,892 99,918 Total derivative instruments \$ 157,884 \$ 225,535

 The Company has master netting agreements with each of its counterparties, which permit net settlement of multiple, separate derivative contracts with a single payment.
 The Company does not have collateral requirements with any of its counterparties.
 Although the Company is allowed to present the fair value of derivative instruments on a net basis according to master netting arrangements, the Company has elected to present its derivative instruments on a gross basis in the condensed consolidated financial statements.
+The Company's derivative instruments generally have maturities of 18 months or less.
+The Company does not use derivative instruments for trading or speculative purposes.
 The following table summarizes the fair value of the Company's derivative instruments on the condensed consolidated balance sheets (in thousands):